Football in the Faroe Islands: International football

 The Faroe Islands became a member of FIFA on 2 July 1988 and joined UEFA on 18 April 1990.
 Before gaining international recognition, the Faroese national team played occasional matches against representative sides from Shetland, Orkney and Iceland.
 The team began taking part in UEFA European Championship and FIFA World Cup qualifiers from 1990.

-In the first ever competitive match, the Faroe Islands recorded a 1–0 victory over Austria in a Euro 92 qualifying match, on 12 September 1990.
-This still ranks as the greatest day in the history of football on the islands, but the national team has also recorded a number of impressive results against higher-ranked teams since, primarily on home soil.
+The Faroe Islands recorded a 1–0 victory over Austria in a Euro 92 qualifying match, on 12 September 1990.

 International membership has also encouraged a steady rise in standards both on the pitch and off it – where administration is key.
 In the 1990s the country's first two grass-pitch stadiums were built, which ultimately enabled more and more Faroese players to try their luck abroad, primarily in Denmark, Iceland and Norway.
 Yet, to many local fans, the development of youth football is just as important as the top end of the national game.
 Competitions are run for young players across six separate age groups throughout the islands to make sure the future remains bright.

-League System
+League system

-The Faroe Islands has a Football League made up of 4 Divisions.
+The Faroe Islands has a Football League made up of four divisions.
 There are also two women's leagues and two leagues for the veterans, male and female.
 There are also youth and junior leagues.
-There used to be a 5th Division (4. deild), this division was outside the ranking order, meaning teams were not relegated from 3. deild, neither could teams be promoted by winning 4. deild.

-In 2006 the system changed and the Faroese FA decided from season on there would only be 4 levels.
+There used to be a fifth division (4. deild), this division was outside the ranking order, meaning teams were not relegated from 3. deild, neither could teams be promoted by winning 4. deild.
+In 2006 the system changed and the Faroese FA decided from season on there would only be four levels.
 This was because many matches were postponed in 4. deild for various reasons.
 In 2005 HB's fourth team was declared winners of 5. deild after only playing three competitive matches.
-Other changes in 2006 by the FA included the scrapping of the promotion and relegation playoffs at the end of the season, where the team who finished in 9th place would play the team that finished in second place in the league below.
+Other changes in 2006 by the FA included the scrapping of the promotion and relegation playoffs at the end of the season, where the team who finished in ninth place would play the team that finished in second place in the league below.